1930–31 Port Vale F.C. season: Second Division

-The pre-season saw the arrival of goalscoring forward Harry Roberts from Lincoln City; big goalkeeper Arthur Slater from Clapton Orient; and young outside-left Clarence Spencer from Birmingham F.C.
+The pre-season saw the arrival of goalscoring forward Harry Roberts from Lincoln City; big goalkeeper Arthur Slater from Clapton Orient; and young outside-left Clarence Spencer from Birmingham.

 The season started with a stylish 5–2 victory over Barnsley in front of a disappointingly low attendance of under 10,000.
 Two defeats followed, and Albert Pynegar put in a transfer request after being dropped from the first team.
 Bob Connelly picked up an injury and so Jack Round was signed from Bolton Wanderers.
-On 20 September they travelled to Goodison Park to triumph over previously undefeated league leaders Everton 3–2 in front of 27,142 spectators.
-Two days later they tore Bradford Park Avenue apart 8–2, with a four-goal haul from Sam Jennings.
+On 20 September, they travelled to Goodison Park to triumph over previously undefeated league leaders Everton 3–2 in front of 27,142 spectators.
+Two days later, they tore Bradford Park Avenue apart 8–2, with a four-goal haul from Sam Jennings.
 On 4 October they travelled to Home Park, where they lost 2–1 to Plymouth Argyle; later in the day a horrific tragedy almost killed many of the Vale players – they had hired a speedboat at Devon resort which burst into flames whilst at sea, fortunately the pilot managed to extinguish the flames and returned them safely to harbour.

-Pynegar left the club in October following rumours of a rift with teammate Jennings, he signed with Chesterfield of the Third Division North.
+Wins over Burnley and Preston North End took the Vale within two points of a promotion place.
+Pynegar left the club in October following rumours of a rift with teammate Jennings.
+He signed with Chesterfield of the Third Division North.
 Bert Fishwick was a more than able deputy.
 The defensive duo of Jimmy Oakes and Shino Shenton also proved formidable at the back.
-On 29 November promotion dreams took a knock at White Hart Lane, Spurs picking up a 5–0 win.
-Despite competing at the top end of the table The Old Recreation Ground rarely saw much more than 10,000 spectators.
-In December, reserve half-back George Whitcombe was sold to Notts County for 'a substantial amount', the money went towards ground improvements.
-The following month £10,000 worth of mortgage debenture bonds were released to the same ends.
-The Football Association would reject the club's ground improvement scheme, without giving a reason.
+On 29 November, promotion dreams took a knock at White Hart Lane, Spurs picking up a 5–0 win.
+Despite competing at the top end of the table the Old Recreation Ground rarely saw much more than 10,000 spectators.
+In December, reserve half-back George Whitcombe was sold to Notts County for 'a substantial amount'; the money went towards ground improvements.
+On 13 December, Vale lost 1–0 at Potteries derby rivals Stoke City.
+The following month, £10,000 worth of mortgage debenture bonds were released to the same ends.
+The Football Association rejected the club's ground improvement scheme without giving a reason.
+On 26 January, they fell to a fourth defeat in five games as league leaders Everton inflicted a 3–1 defeat after Clarence Spencer left the pitch with a broken ankle.